emojicode/emojicode.github.io/src/guides/compile-and-run.md

 🍉
 ```

-`🍯` works like 🍨 and creates a dictionary from the listed values.
-This
-dictionary is stored into `dictionary`.
+🍿 with can also be used to list key value pairs, where each key is separated
+from its value with a ➡️.
+This will create an instance of 🍯 is stored into
+`dictionary`.
+The type 🍯 is known as dictionary or hash map in other languages.

 The method to access a dictionary is also called `🐽`, so intuitively we would
 write: